Ryan-Reddy/ArchiveTrawler_IPASS_Ryan_van_Lil_2022/README.md

                              ▀ ▀     ▀▀   ▀▀▀ ▀    ▀▀▀ ▀▀▀ ▀     ▀▀   ▀▀▀ ▀▀▀▀  ▀▀

-                    1. Clone the repository from GitHub.
+                    1. XXXXClone the repository from GitHub.
-                    2. Create a virtual environment.
+                    2. XXXXCreate a virtual environment.
-                    3. Install all dependencies. (noted in requirements.txt)
+                    3. XXXXInstall all dependencies. (noted in requirements.txt)
                     4.  xxx
-                    5. Play.
+                    5. XXXXPlay.
-                    6. Support the software developers.
+                    6.  xxXXxXXXSupport the software developers.
 If you like this game, BUY IT!

                                ▄▀▀  ▄▀▀█ ▄▀▀▄ ▓  ▄ ▄▀▀█ ▄▀▀▄ ▄▀▀▄ ▓▄▄  ▄▀▀  ▄▀
                   ▀▀▀▀▀▀▀▀▀▀▀▀ █ ▀▓ █▀▓  █  ▓ █  ▓ █▀▀  █  ▓ █  ▓ █  ▄ ▓▀ ▄ ▀▀▀█ ▀▀▀▀▀▀▀▀▀▀▀▀▀
                                 ▀▀    █   ▀▀   ▀▀  ▀    ▀     ▀▀   ▀▀▀ ▀▀▀▀  ▀▀

-                                * Ryan 1818885 (Ryan Reddy, klugook)
+                                * Ryan van Lil 1818885 (Ryan Reddy, klugook)
-                                * Bayan 1805499 (Baian)
-                                * Oussama 1782498 (oussama9796)
-                                * Thijs 1784009 (thijsvm03)
-					  * Mohamed 1805541 (mo ell)

                                 The project is licensed under PIRATE License(c) [2022]

                   ÜÛÛÜ                                                                   ÜÛÛÜ